geneeblack/graphql_model_mapper/README.md

     graphql_type

-macro attribute on the model, passing the individual settings that differ from the defaults. i.e.
+macro attribute on the model, passing the individual settings that differ from the defaults.
+These will be merged into the default values. i.e.

     graphql_types query: {